Tarvaris Jackson: 2010 season

 The Vikings re-signed Jackson on April 19, 2010, as they waited for Favre to decide whether he would return for another season, which he did.
 Jackson was a restricted free agent who was given a one-year tender worth $1.176 million.
 Jackson backed up Favre for the 2010 season.

 Jackson took over for an injured Favre in Week 8 against the New England Patriots.
 Jackson threw for one touchdown in the loss.
 Jackson took over for an injured Favre yet again in Week 13 against the Buffalo Bills.
 Jackson threw two touchdown passes to Sidney Rice in the 38–14 win, but also threw three interceptions.
 Jackson started on December 13, against the New York Giants in place of the injured Favre.
 In that game, Jackson suffered a turf toe injury and missed the rest of the season.

 On March 3, 2011, the Vikings declined to tender Jackson a contract offer to play for them in the 2011 season.
 Under league rules, Jackson became an unrestricted free agent.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 Jackson officially signed a two-year contract with the Seattle Seahawks on July 29, 2011 and was announced as the starting quarterback shortly after.
 In Seattle, he had been reunited with offensive coordinator Darrell Bevell and wide receiver Sidney Rice both members of the Vikings during his time there.
 Along with wide receiver Mike Williams, Jackson was appointed to offensive team captain, which was previously owned by Matt Hasselbeck, who signed with the Tennessee Titans.
 Despite having a below-average year compared to other quarterbacks in the league, Jackson had the best year of his career, finishing with 3,091 yards passing, throwing 14 touchdowns and 13 interceptions.
 During the off-season, the Seahawks acquired former Green Bay Packers quarterback Matt Flynn and drafted Wisconsin quarterback Russell Wilson to compete with Jackson for the 2012 starting quarterback position.